Entanglement engineering of optomechanical systems by reinforcement learning: Introduction

 In this paper, using quantum optomechanical systems with linear or nonlinear photon-phonon interactions as a paradigm, we develop a deep RL approach to entanglement engineering.
 For quantum control of optomechanical systems, most existing theoretical studies focused on Gaussian states or the linear interaction regime~\cite{hofer:2011,cai:2023,clarke:2020,kiesewetter:2014,wang:2014,hofer:2015,lin:2014,farace:2012,mari:2012,mari:2009,stefanatos:2017,hofer:2015,guo:2022,harwood:2021}, with the primary goal of generating entanglement as quickly as possible (entanglement enhancement)~\cite{stefanatos:2017,hofer:2015,guo:2022,harwood:2021}.
 Previous control methods are mostly model-based: prior information about the system model is needed, such as the pulse method~\cite{hofer:2011,cai:2023,clarke:2020,kiesewetter:2014,wang:2014}, time-continuous laser-driven approaches~\cite{hofer:2015,lin:2014}, periodic modulations~\cite{farace:2012,mari:2012,mari:2009}, optimal pulse protocols~\cite{stefanatos:2017}, linear quadratic-Gaussian (LQG) methods~\cite{hofer:2015}, and coherent feedback methods using auxiliary optical components~\cite{guo:2022,harwood:2021}.
 We note that there were two previous works~\cite{wang:2020,Borah:2021} on model-free RL for controlling and stabilizing a quantum system with an inverted harmonic potential and a double-well nonlinear potential, respectively, to a target state using weak-current measurements (WCMs) and partial state observation.
 However, these two works did not address entanglement control, while our work is developing a model-free deep-RL method to realize non-Gaussian entanglement engineering using only photon number counting from WCMs.
+(Backgrounds about WCM, deep RL, and quantum control are presented in Appendix~\ref{sec:appendix_background_work}.)
 To our knowledge, prior to our work, model-free deep RL feedback control to create and stabilize the entanglement with WCM observations had not been available.